GoogleCloudPlatform/community/tutorials/zero-to-lamp-deploy-with-chef/index.md

         # gce: chef-workstation
         echo "include_recipe 'infrastructure::sql'" >> infrastructure/recipes/default.rb

-It is important to be sure that the sql cookbook is included after the compute cookbook because the sql cookbook depends on the web server ip address existing.
+It is important to be sure that the sql cookbook is included after the compute cookbook because the sql cookbook depends on the web server IP address existing.

 [supermarket]: https://supermarket.chef.io/cookbooks/google-cloud